10 X 3 X 2

 Introduction: Defining the Core Concept

 The expression "10 x 3 x 2" is a prime example of a multiplication operation involving three distinct factors.
 Multiplication, fundamentally, is a shortcut for repeated addition.
 When we multiply 10 by 3 (10 x 3), we are essentially adding the number 10 to itself three times (10 + 10 + 10 = 30).
-Extending this further, multiplying 30 by 2 (30 x 2) means adding 30 to itself two times (30 + 30 = 60).
-Therefore, "10 x 3 x 2" translates to the final result of 60.
+On top of that, extending this further, multiplying 30 by 2 (30 x 2) means adding 30 to itself two times (30 + 30 = 60).
+That's why, "10 x 3 x 2" translates to the final result of 60.
 This sequential process highlights how multiplication efficiently combines quantities, allowing us to calculate totals that would be cumbersome or impractical to compute through repeated addition alone.
 Understanding this sequential nature is crucial, as the order in which we multiply numbers can sometimes be significant, especially when dealing with non-commutative operations or complex expressions involving different types of quantities.
 The core concept here is the efficient combination of quantities through repeated scaling.

 Detailed Explanation: The Mechanics and Significance